WHAT IS VEGANUARY? MEAL IDEAS, FOOD SWAPS, AND INSPIRATION FOR GOING VEGAN IN JANUARY 2023

 - Easy meal prep: I love making a big batch of brown rice or quinoa and using it as a base for salads and grain bowls throughout the week.
 Check out what Gaz Oakley’s typical vegan meal prep looks like with a recipe for breakfast, lunch, and dinner.

 - For a protein-packed breakfast or post-workout snack: Most mornings I’ll make a smoothie with berries, spinach, nut butter, and plant-protein to start my day.
 I’m also a big fan of making delicious acai bowls with granola and other tasty toppings – check out Ryan’s post on a 10-minute acai bowl for a super satisfying, nourishing meal.
-I also recommend trying a tofu scramble with some tasty sauteed veggies for a more savory high-protein vegan breakfast.
+I also recommend trying a tofu scramble with some tasty sautéed veggies for a more savory high-protein vegan breakfast.

 - Crowd-pleasing crockpot meals: If you’re looking for a tasty meal that’ll get you through a busy work week, try my vegan take on my mom’s crockpot enchiladas (pictured above).
 Emilee’s Eats also has a killer list of 30 vegan slow cooker recipes to keep you going all winter long.

 - Having your non-vegan in-laws over (or perhaps a date)?
 I guarantee they’ll be very pleased (and impressed) after trying my vegan take on Jon + Vinny’s spicy fusilli a la vodka – so creamy and decadent, sans dairy, sans stomach ache.
+If you’re hosting a brunch, I highly recommend my vegan quiche with Just Egg, smoked gouda, spinach, and zucchini.

 - A tasty snack while watching the game: Try out Nature’s Fynd’s creamy spinach dip!